This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Add the remaining ingredients, except the water, to the food processor; process until completely smooth, stopping to scrape sides of bowl periodically.
 If hummus is too thick, add a few teaspoons of water at a time until desired consistency is reached.
 Adjust seasonings to taste.

-- If desired, drizzle with a bit of olive oil and chopped cilantro.
+- If desired, drizzle with a bit of extra tahini and a sprinkle of chopped cilantro.
 Serve with more vegetables, crackers, on bread, or any way that you like!

 awesome, I omitted the oil just to see if it could still be delicious with less fat, and it was indeed.
 Used defrosted frozen broccoli so no need to steam.
 I am going through your recipes one and by one and loving everything thanks!